 "You guys may not be following the internet like I do." former president Trump

-As ubiquitous as the World Wide Web is today, it's hard to believe it's only been around a little over 30 years.
-By contrast, the Internet was been around since the 1960s.
+As ubiquitous as the World Wide Web is today, it is hard to believe that it has only been around for around 30 years.
+The internet, on the other hand, has been around since the 1960’s.

 Enter Sir Tim Berners-Lee.

 Find what python is used for? on Superprof

 During 1990, Berners-Lee pleaded with the management of the European Organisation for Nuclear Research to see the full extent of the possibilities that he was proposing.
 By the end of the year, Berners-Lee had everything in place to make the service available to the public.
 From transfer protocols, server software and languages, his innovations are still at the heart of web development today.

 Check out this article on understanding python robotics on Superprof

 These internet-specific acronyms describe how information is able to move through networks as well as the kind of language that needs to be ‘spoken’ to make these moves happen.

 - HTTP: means hyperText transfer protocol (the critical component for communicating data across the internet)